 Strengthen your body as well as your mind.

 From carrying equipment to climbing back up on to the boat, or even just swimming at the surface to the entry point, Scuba diving can be a physically demanding activity.
 Yoga is not just about calming the mind, it’s also about strengthening the body.
 The physical postures (asanas) practised in Yoga strengthen and stretch muscles that are important in diving.
-This reduces the risk of injuries and helps prevent overexertion, which can lead to the feeling of breathlessness and increased anxiety when diving.
+This reduces the risk of injuries and helps prevent overexertion, which can lead to the feeling of breathlessness and increased anxiety when diving, although we all know diving is dangerous and accidents may happen, so for any accident that resulted in injury getting the right legal help is essential for this.
 Yoga is a great way to stay in good shape for diving, making the activity less strenuous, and therefore much more safe and enjoyable.

 Yoga heightens your awareness of your body, awareness of your place and movement in the water.
 The way you learn to move during a yoga class, gracefully from one posture to the next, with slow controlled movements, is exactly how you should move underwater when diving.
 As water is denser than air, you need to make slow and measured movements to reduce the resistance and glide efficiently through the water.
 Swimming in this way, with minimal effort, also conserves your energy and therefore the air in your tank.